-Perceived usefulness refers to a system that is quicker and easier to use in which it can enhance the user's performance (Nguyen, 2020).
-Customer trust is significantly influenced by payment security, while customer satisfaction, customer trust, and customer continuance intention are all significantly influenced by perceived usefulness.
+Perceived usefulness and its impact on behavior intention to use influenced by perceived usefulness.
 (Phương et al., 2020).
 By implementing mobile payment, it offers perceived usefulness to users in achieving task-related goals and boost efficiency in activities.
 This also facilitates consumers making payments at any place and time through their mobile phones.
 (Denaputri & Usman, 2019b).
 When it comes to mobile payments, PU can help customers in making digital payments efficiently and offer financial advantages such as incentives or discounts that satisfy users (Gupta et al., 2020).
 The study by (Olivia & Marchyta, 2022) indicates how much continuance intention is influenced by perceived usefulness; so, if technology offers benefits that boost productivity and time efficiency, it will encourage continuance intention.